autotest/autotest-docker/index.rst

    most tests to fail after changing dockertest API versions.
 This is intentional behavior and so this option must **not** be overriden in any default/bundled subtest configuration.
-It **should** be overriden in custom/private test configuration.
+It **should** be overridden in custom/private test configuration.
 *  The ``autotest_version`` option specifies the minimum version of the autotest framework that is required.
 It may be overridden by subtests to indicate they require a specific **later** version